MBTIKeeper

 What is the difference between ISTJ and ESTJ?

 While both types share Sensing, Thinking, and Judging preferences, their cognitive function stacks differ significantly.
-ISTJs lead with Introverted Sensing (Si) supported by Extraverted Thinking (Te), while ESTJs lead with Te supported by Si.
-In practice, this means ISTJs tend to be more internally reflective and deliberate, processing information through their accumulated experience before acting, whereas ESTJs are more likely to organize the external environment directly and take immediate, visible action (Myers & Myers, 1995).
+ISTJs lead with Introverted Sensing (Si) supported by Extraverted Thinking (Te), while ESTJs lead with extraverted thinking supported by introverted sensing.
+In practice, this means ISTJs be more internally reflective and deliberate, processing information through their accumulated experience before acting, whereas ESTJs are more likely to organize the external environment directly and take immediate, visible action (Myers & Myers, 1995).

 Are ISTJs really as rigid as stereotypes suggest?